gogo2464/cryptatools-rs/README.md

 You can "plug-in" your script to any protocol.
 Man in the midle as well as blockchain core as well as anything.
 Example:
   - You are able to use `pypcap` python library to read packets and then `dpkt` python library to parse these and then you can use `cryptatools` to break encryption on these packets.
 This is why this library is avaible in many bindings such as python.
-  - You are able to use rust-web3 to parse a vulnerable cryptocurrency (shitcoin) address to lead to a double spend attack.
+  - You are able to use `rust-web3` to parse a vulnerable cryptocurrency (shitcoin) blockchain hash tree to steal money using collision attack to forge a signature.
+See [this reference](https://github.com/mit-dci/tangled-curl/blob/master/vuln-iota.md#steal-money-attack).

 You can also work on programs obfuscated by encryption such as malware.
 In this case, you can decipher program data (eg: data contained in a dropper) as well as self-encrypyted code.
 In this way you can plug cryptatools with your favorite reverse engineering framwork.
 Eg:
   - Install radare2.
 Then do `radare2 -AA -i <yourscriptname>.rs <yourmalwaretoreverse>`.
 If you work with python bindings, `radare2 -AA -i <yourscriptname>.py <yourmalwaretoreverse>`